Aladin147/Coda_Lite/README.md

 See [Dashboard Transformation Plan](docs/dashboard_transformation_plan.md) and [WebSocket Dashboard Documentation](docs/WEBSOCKET_DASHBOARD.md) for more details.

+**Known Issues:**

+We are currently experiencing some challenges with the dashboard implementation:

+- React errors with "Maximum update depth exceeded" in the Avatar component
+- WebSocket connection issues between the dashboard and the Coda backend
+- Memory system initialization issues

+For a detailed list of known issues and attempted fixes, see [Known Issues](docs/KNOWN_ISSUES.md).

 ## 🔜 Future: `v0.2.0` - Beta Release

 > Feature-complete with stability improvements: